Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 Angelina Jolie and Brad Pitt’s relationship seemed unclear in the minds of their adoring fans.
-When Angelina announced she was pregnant with Brad’s baby, we all knew they were indeed a couple.
+When Angelina announced she was pregnant with Brad’s baby, we all knew they were a couple.
 Hoping to avoid the media frenzy surrounding the birth, Angelina gave birth to daughter Shiloh in Namibia with her husband present.

 The couple reportedly borrowed a private jet from Tom Cruise to comfortably travel before and after the birth.
 They sold their first baby pictures for $7.6 million to People and Hello!
 Magazines.
 The couple donated all the profits to charity.
-Now the couple is divorced, and the media catches snapshots of Shiloh with each parent separately.
+Now the couple is divorced, and the media catches snapshots of the kids with each parent separately.